Michael Rubbo: Career

 Rubbo has also directed and written four children's feature films including The Peanut Butter Solution (1985), Tommy Tricker and the Stamp Traveller (1988), The Return of Tommy Tricker (1994), and the Daytime Emmy award-winning film Vincent and Me (1990).

 In 2017, he published the book Travels with My Art.

 Personal life

-Rubbo and his wife Katerina, a Russian interpreter, teacher and artist, have two grown children and live in Avoca Beach, New South Wales.
+Rubbo and his wife Katerina, a Russian interpreter, teacher and artist, live in Avoca Beach, New South Wales.
+Rubbo has two grown children, Nicolas Rubbo (living in Canada) and Ellen Rubbo living in Australia.

 In 2013, the BBC named the Avoca Beach Theatre as one of the 10 most beautiful cinemas in the world.
-Rubbo spearheaded the campaign to stop plans to redevelop the theatre; it is now owned, and protected, by the National Trust of Australia.
+Rubbo was prominent in the campaign to stop plans to redevelop the theatre.
 Rubbo is also a prominent advocate for the widespread use of bicycles.

-Rubbo has been active in the defense of Julian Assange He was also among a group of people who helped to secure the release of the filmmaker James Ricketson, who was wrongfully held in prison in Cambodia.